Menu

 Design Matters is a podcast about design hosted by Debbie Millman.
 The podcast explores the intersection of design with other creative disciplines through conversations with notable individuals from various fields such as writing, art, and music.

-The website has a simple, clean design that highlights episodes using cards with guest photos and brief descriptions.
+Unsurprisingly, the website has a simple, clean design that highlights episodes using cards with guest photos and brief descriptions.
 The muted color palette keeps the focus on content.
 The straightforward layout makes it easy to navigate and engage with episodes, aligning with the podcast’s focus on design and creative culture.

 Lindsey Metselaar, a native New Yorker and dating expert, hosts the podcast We Met At Acme.
 The podcast explores sex, relationships, and vulnerability with humor and personal stories.